EKTC/25T1-2041/wk3/README.md

 - `> file` -> send stdout to `file`
 - `>> file` -> append stdout to `file`
 - `2> file` -> send stderr to `file`
+- `1>& 2` -> send stdout to stderr -> we do this so we can handle the error separately by sending it to stderr
 - `> file 2>&1` -> send stderr + stdout to `file`

 <h2>Pipelines</h2>